ConCopilot/concopilot-docs/docs/introduction/concepts.md

 Each message contains

-1. the "sender" who sent the message out.
+1. a "sender" represents who sent the message out.
-2. the "receiver" who is going to receive the message.
+2. a "receiver" represents who is going to receive the message.
+3. a "content_type" indicates what type and format the message content is, providing clues to interpret the "content".
-3. the "content" that contains what to be transferred, specifically, the command information for the receiver plugin to execute.
+4. a "content" contains what to be delivered, specifically, the command information for the receiver plugin to execute.
-4. the "time" that the message happened.
+5. the "time" that the message happened.
+6. an optional "id" represents the message id.
+7. an optional "thrd_id" represents a message thread that this message belongs to.

 ## Resource